dvajs/dva/docs/guide/source-code-explore.md

 Turn over dependencies, `"roadhog": "^0.5.2"`.

-Since it can be found in devDependencies, it can certainly be found at [npm](https://www.npmjs.com/package/roadhog).
+Since it can be found in `devDependencies`, it can certainly be found at [npm](https://www.npmjs.com/package/roadhog).
 It turned out to be a library similar to webpack, and the author looked a bit familiar...

-If dva is a pro-daughter, then [roadhog](https://github.com/sorrycc/roadhog.git) is a brother, and it is the role of webpack auto-packaging and hot-swapping.
+If dva is a pro-daughter, then [roadhog](https://github.com/sorrycc/roadhog.git) is a brother, and it plays the role of webpack auto-packaging and hot-swapping.

 There is such a message in the default configuration of roadhog: